Thizz00/Thizz00/README.md

 ## 🚀 About Me
 Hi, i am Jakub Kiełb and i am a  Mathematical Modeling Student. 🧮

-I am currently developing projects with gui in python,\
+I am currently creating scripts to automate everyday processes using the Python.\
-but i am also familiar with the R studio development environment,\
+I am getting familiar with Scikit learn,Tensorflow and keras libraries for building predictive models, I also have the ability to work in the R studio environment,\
- having done regression and variance analysis projects at university.🎓
+in which I carried out regression and analysis of variance projects at the university..🎓

 ![JakubKiełb GitHub stats](https://github-readme-stats.vercel.app/api?username=Thizz00&show_icons=true&theme=radical)

-## What I am currently doing?
-👩‍💻 I am in the process of developing a mobile application file translator ...

-🧠 I am currently learning machine learning and image processing...